-Investment Securities
+Investment in Debt Securities

-Investment securities consist of available-for-sale investment securities and held-to-maturity investment securities.
+Investment in debt securities consist of available-for-sale investment securities and held-to-maturity investment securities.
 When sold, we use a specific identification method to determine the cost of the securities.

 AVAILABLE-FOR-SALE INVESTMENT SECURITIES